andrew1007/mrfa-demo/article/7-memoization.md

 3. The memoization strategy is identical, regardless of size or complexity.

 ## `useSelector`
-The higher order component, via `applyState` approach was taken for learning purposes.
+The higher order component, via `applyState`, was used for learning purposes.
 It is the more "formal" way, because data management stays within React's data flow paradigm.
-A hook, `useSelector` is more practical to use in React apps.
-It has the same rerender suppression capabilities as `applyState`.
-A custom `useSelector` is integrated into `makeProvider`, which is functionally equivalent to redux's [`useSelector`](https://react-redux.js.org/api/hooks#useselector) The implementation details of the custom implementation are detailed in appendix 1.
+But a hooks are more practical to use in React apps.

+A `useSelector` function can be created into `makeProvider`.
+It fills an identical role with the same rerender suppression capabilities.
+It is functionally equivalent to redux's [`useSelector`](https://react-redux.js.org/api/hooks#useselector) The implementation details of the custom implementation are detailed in appendix 1.

 ## `createSelector`

-Selector-based memoization uses a powerful methodology, in the form of `createSelector`, from the npm package [`reselect`](https://www.npmjs.com/package/reselect).
-While simple to write, `reselect` is more robust.
-A deconstruction and explanation of `createSelector` is in appendix 2.
+Selector-based memoization is already available with the package [`reselect`](https://www.npmjs.com/package/reselect).
+Its `createSelector` function is simple, but incredibly effective.
+The following is a bare-bones implementation of it.

 ```typescript
 function createSelector(selectors, computingFn) {